 Today we will enjoy a unique experience as we travel on the TranzAlpine Railway from Christchurch to Greymouth.
 Along this journey we will see epic vistas, travel the edges of the ice-fed Waimakariri River, traverse the Southern Alps, and see miles of native beech forest.
 The TranzAlpine is one of the world’s great train journeys covering 223 kilometres (139 miles) one-way, taking just under 5 hours.
 We will traverse the majestic Canterbury Plains, to the backdrop of the mighty Southern Alps – the journey of a lifetime.

 Today we visit the Air Force Museum of New Zealand located on the former Wigram Air Base.
 The national collection of the RNZAF covers the history of New Zealand military aviation, from World War One to the present.
 We will enjoy a back stage tour of the museum to learn more about the Museum’s work ‘behind the scenes’ and discover the aircraft, vehicles and engines in the Reserve Collection.
-Later we visit the Yaldhurst Museum of Transport & Science with an eclectic mix of road transport including one of the largest and finest collections of horsedrawn vehicles in the country.
-There are over 50 cars on display covering a period of 100 years.
+Later we visit the Autohaven Collection.
+It is home to some of the world’s rarest and most sought after vehicles.
+From priceless and irreplaceable cars from the 20’s and 30’s to iconic sports cars.

 Today we will take the Coastal Pacific train between Christchurch and Picton.
 It is one of the most astonishingly beautiful in New Zealand.
 We arrive in Picton midafternoon and are transferred to our hotel.